WASHINGTON (AP) - President Barack Obama's health care law seems to be losing much of its sweep.

-WASHINGTON (AP) — In a major concession to business groups, the Obama administration Tuesday unexpectedly announced a one-year delay, until 2105, in a central requirement of the new health care law that medium and large companies provide coverage for their workers or face fines.
+On Tuesday, the administration unexpectedly announced a one-year delay, until after the 2014 elections, in a central requirement of the law that medium and large companies provide coverage for their workers or face fines.

-The move sacrificed timely implementation of President Barack Obama's signature legislation but may help the administration politically by blunting a line of attack Republicans were planning to use in next year's congressional elections.
-The employer requirements are among the most complex parts of the health care law, which is designed to expand coverage for uninsured Americans.
+Tuesday's move sacrificed timely implementation of the law but might help Democrats politically by blunting an election-year line of attack Republicans were planning to use.
+The employer requirements are among the most complex parts of the health care overhaul.